dsrich/sras/README.rst

 Install gems:

-    # gem install dm-mysql-adapter dm-timestamps dm-types hpricot sinatra
+    $ gem install bundler
+    $ cd /path/to/sras
+    $ bundle install

 Tested with Thin, but should also work with Passenger.
-So:

-    # gem install thin

-or:

-    # gem install passenger

 Running